ansh1kaax/Apple-Haptics-PMFlow/02_Requirement_Documents/acceptance-dark-mode.md

-# Acceptance Criteria – Dark Mode Feature
+# Acceptance Criteria – Dark Mode Feature -draft v1

 ## Functionality
 - The user can manually toggle between light and dark mode via a switch on the settings or home screen.